Gressling/cheminf-EDU/machineLearning/nanoparticle_data_synthesis_optimization/README.md

 ### What will be predicted?

-Information on setting up the model and choosing the endpoint can be found at [Model Selection and Training](#model-selection-and-training), as well as in the notebook `DA_nanoparticles.ipynb`.
+Information on setting up the model and selecting the endpoint can be found at [Model Selection and Training](#model-selection-and-training).
+In addition, a more detailed explanation can be found in the notebook `DA_nanoparticles.ipynb` under the section **Model Justification and Endpoint Selection**.

 ## Installation and Usage